-Based on the above mission statement, the objective of Intercollegiate Athletics at Philadelphia University is to:
+Based on the above mission statement, the objective of Intercollegiate Athletics at Thomas Jefferson University is to:

 - Provide an equal opportunity for female and male student-athletes of good character and acceptable academic standing, to compete in organized intercollegiate athletics while pursuing a baccalaureate or master's degree.

 - Provide an opportunity for each student-athlete to grow as a total person by enabling involvement in more areas of student life and providing the tools that will aid the student-athlete after graduation.

 - Provide financial opportunity through scholarship assistance to diverse and deserving student-athletes of local, regional, national and international origins.

 - Provide quality athletic facilities for athletic participation, community utilization, and regional, national and international good will.

 - Utilize Intercollegiate Athletics as a means to reach and draw together the University community and the alumni, to provide a source of institutional pride and through athletic competitiveness and academic integrity.

 - Ensure in all areas of intercollegiate athletics, that Thomas Jefferson University demands and functions with integrity, social responsibility, ethical standards, and strict adherence to the spirit and letter of all University, CACC, and NCAA rules.